Foreign firms seek retail therapy in Australia

 Australia is being invaded by a swathe of foreign retailers, piling pressure on a local industry already battered by weak consumer spending and ruthless internet competition.

-Japan’s Uniqlo (9983.T) and U.S. youth label Hollister (ANF.N) are also scheduled to debut here in 2013, while womenswear store Zara (ITX.MC), Britain’s youth label Topshop and U.S. lingerie chain Victoria’s Secret LTD.N plan to expand after recent flagship launches.
-Sweden’s fast fashion chain H&M (HMb.ST) and makeup brand Sephora, owned by France’s LVMH (LVMH.PA), are also casting an eye Down Under.
+Japan’s Uniqlo and U.S. youth label Hollister are also scheduled to debut here in 2013, while womenswear store Zara, Britain’s youth label Topshop and U.S. lingerie chain Victoria’s Secret plan to expand after recent flagship launches.
+Sweden’s fast fashion chain H&M and makeup brand Sephora, owned by France’s LVMH , are also casting an eye Down Under.

 The timing appears incongruous as Australians fret over the tail-off in a decade-long resources boom that made the country’s growth a standout among its OECD peers in the wake of the global financial crisis.